 I was having a lot of fun.
 There were new guys to have crushes on.
 Not that they reciprocated: the one guy with whom I got along best was engaged.
 There was another guy, who has become a rather well-known singer/songwriter on the East Coast (oh yes I can googlestalk), who had no interest in me whatsoever, despite my frequent phone calls to him once the training was over.

 What's that you say?
 That phonestalking a guy is not the way to his heart?
 Even if you've had one, exactly one, necking session with him late at night at a party where people were smoking pot, which is not something I had ever seen before?
-Not that that didn't go on at Rice, but I ran with a pretty squeaky clean crowd.
+Not that that didn't go on at Small Private School, but I ran with a pretty squeaky clean crowd.
 Oh sure, we were sleeping with our boyfriends, but we didn't do drugs.
 We had our limits.

 So no future with cute future Birkenstock-wearing singer/songwriter (now completely bald and slightly chubby, neither of which are disqualifiers, as hair is unnecessary and slightly chubby can hit all of us, but Primo is still a major hottie at 45, plus he wears nice shoes), who asked as we started said necking session, "Aren't you engaged?"